pnp/syntex-samples/docs/scenario-samples/Invoice-Processing/README.md

 ## Configure the Power App

 The Power App in the solution has 2 data connections to the Invoices library and Invoice Lines list.
-- Within the solution, Edit the Canvas App
+- Within the solution, Edit the Canvas App.

     ![Alt text](assets/11-PowerAppConfig.png "PowerAppConfig")